heseltime/updatesocial/README.md

 ### Editing-Privileges

 The same for all group members: anything can be changed anytime (sensibly).
-Git tracks changes reliably and recoverably.
+Git tracks changes reliably and recoverably - make sure to add a good git message in the imperative convention to indicate your though process though ("Format" is good, "Clarify the idea" is better).

 ### Blog